 Spotify use social proof in their music app to show the popularity of playlists, artists, albums and individual songs.
 This helps to give people confidence to explore new artists or genre as they can instantly see which are the most popular.

 Social proof is also one of Robert Cialdini’s 6 principles of persuasion outlined in his book Influence.
-Betfair.com tested a social proof variant of this landing page along side 5 other principles of persuasion from Robert Cialdini.
+The online gambling company Betfair.com tested displaying Facebook Likes on their standard landing page along side the 5 other principles of persuasion from Robert Cialdini.

 The E-commerce site Very.co.uk cleverly uses social proof to reinforce the popularity of some items when visitors are viewing the product page.
 By this stage we know that users are showing some interest in the item.
 Messaging is briefly displayed showing the number of people currently viewing the product and how many units have been sold in the last 48 hours.
 This also creates a sense of scarcity which can nudge users towards purchasing an item.